-In Advanced Training in Respiratory Medicine and Sleep Medicine, you will explore a new depth of specialty training in the diseases of the respiratory system as well as the investigation and management of patients with sleep disorders.
+In Advanced Training in Respiratory Medicine and Sleep Medicine, you’ll explore a depth of specialty training in the diseases of the respiratory system and the investigation and management of patients with sleep disorders.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds on your skills through work-based assessments and learning tools.
+The program builds on your skills through work-based learning and assessment tools.

-- have completed RACP Basic Physician Training (including the RACP Written and Clinical Examinations)
+- completed RACP Basic Training, including Written and Clinical Examinations

-- have an appointment to an appropriate Advanced Training position
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Respiratory Medicine and Sleep Medicine requires 3 years of full-time equivalent (FTE) training at an accredited training site.
+Advanced Training in Respiratory Medicine and Sleep Medicine requires 3 years (36 months) of full-time equivalent (FTE) training.

 Once you've completed all requirements of your training under one of the following pathways, and the ATC/ATS in Respiratory Medicine and Sleep Medicine has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.

 See Becoming a Fellow for information on admission to Fellowship.

 As a Fellow in active practice in Australia, Aotearoa New Zealand or overseas, you’ll need to meet the annual requirements of the Continuing Professional Development program.